SAP S/4HANA • User Licensing

 Compliance and Audit Considerations

-If a user performs activities outside the bounds of their license type, SAP can flag this in an audit.
-The company would then be required to purchase that license and possibly pay back maintenance fees.
-Enforce strict role controls so that it’s technically impossible for a Limited user to do Professional-only tasks.
+If a user performs activities outside their license type, SAP will flag this in an audit and require backdated license and maintenance purchases.
+Enforce strict role-based controls — make it technically impossible for a Limited user to execute Professional-only transactions.

 Related Guide

-For SAP audit defence strategies, see SAP Audit Readiness: 10-Step Strategy.
+For SAP audit defence playbooks: SAP Audit Readiness: 10-Step Strategy.

 FAQ